Trp operon: Attenuation

 This attenuation mechanism is experimentally supported.
 First, the translation of the leader peptide and ribosomal stalling are directly evidenced to be necessary for inhibiting the transcription termination.
 Moreover, mutational analysis destabilizing or disrupting the base-pairing of the antiterminator hairpin results in increased termination of several folds; consistent with the attenuation model, this mutation fails to relieve attenuation even with starved Trp.
 In contrast, complementary oligonucleotides targeting strand 1 increases the operon expression by promoting the antiterminator formation.
 Furthermore, in histidine operon, compensatory mutation shows that the pairing ability of strands 2–3 matters more than their primary sequence in inhibiting attenuation.

 In attenuation, where the translating ribosome is stalled determines whether the termination hairpin will be formed.
 In order for the transcribing polymerase to concomitantly capture the alternative structure, the time scale of the structural modulation must be comparable to that of the transcription.
 To ensure that the ribosome binds and begins translation of the leader transcript immediately following its synthesis, a pause site exists in the trpL sequence.
 Upon reaching this site, RNA polymerase pauses transcription and apparently waits for translation to begin.
 This mechanism allows for synchronization of transcription and translation, a key element in attenuation.

 A similar attenuation mechanism regulates the synthesis of histidine, phenylalanine and threonine.

 Regulation of trp operon in Bacillus subtilis

-Trp operon genes are arranged in the same order in E. coli and Bacillus subtilis.
-Regulation of trp operons in both organisms depends on the amount of trp present in the cell.
+The arrangement of the trp operon in E. coli and Bacillus subtilis differs.
+There are 5 structural genes in E. coli that are found under a single transcriptional unit.
+In Bacillus subtilis, there are 6 structural genes that are situated within a supraoperon.
+Three of these genes are found upstream while the other three genes are found downstream of the trp operon.
+There is a 7th gene in Bacillus subtiliss operon called trpG or pabA which is responsible for protein synthesis of tryptophan and folate.
+Regulation of trp operons in both organisms depends on the amount of tryptophan present in the cell.
 However, the primary regulation of tryptophan biosynthesis in B. subtilis is via attenuation, rather than repression, of transcription.
 In B. subtilis, tryptophan binds to the eleven-subunit tryptophan-activated RNA-binding attenuation protein (TRAP), which activates TRAP's ability to bind to the trp leader RNA.
 Binding of trp-activated TRAP to leader RNA results in the formation of a terminator structure that causes transcription termination.
+In addition, the activated TRAP inhibits the initiation of translation of trpP, trpE, trpG and ycbK genes.
+The gene trpP plays a role in trp transportation, while the gene trpG is utilized in the folate operon, and the gene ycbK is involved in synthesis of an efflux protein.
+The activated TRAP protein is regulated by an anti-TRAP (AT) protein and AT synthesis.
+AT can bind to tryptophan-activated TRAP and prevent it from binding to RNA, therefore upregulating expression of the trp operon by preventing early termination.